 2. Bathroom:

-Purge expired medication, old makeup, grimy hairbrushes, empty bottles of shampoo or lotion, frayed towels, and of course, anything you don’t actually use or need anymore.
+Toss expired medication, old makeup, grimy hairbrushes, empty bottles of shampoo or lotion, frayed towels, and of course, anything you don’t actually use or need anymore.

 3. Food:

-If you have any non-expired non-perishable foods your family won’t consume, feel free to box those up for the local food pantry.
+If you have non-expired non-perishable foods your family won’t consume, feel free to box those up for the local food pantry.

 4. Kitchen: